OakLabsInc/app-scanner/README.md

 # app-scanner

-An example app that can be used to log keyboard events to an OakOS unit
+An example app that can be used to log keyboard events sent via Honeywell scanner to an OakOS unit

 ## Running locally